mmrwoods/jenkins_campfire_plugin/README.markdown

 ### Installation

+A pre-built hpi file is provided in the downloads area on github.
+You should be able to upload this to your Jenkins instance via the advanced tab of the plugin manager.
+This build should be based on the latest stable/tagged release.
+To get the latest development version, you should build from source...

+### Building from source

-You'll need to have JDK 6 and maven2 installed to build the plugin.
+You'll need to have JDK 6 and maven2 installed to build the plugin from source.
 This should be as simple as asking your package manager to install maven2, e.g.

-    sudo port install maven2
+    brew install maven

 Then clone the repository and build the package